daniellembecker/DanielleBecker_Lab_Notebook/_posts/2020-09-22-Mcapitata-Early-Life-History-Respirometry-Protocol.md

 ## *Sampling biological samples*

 1. Samples can now be removed from the microplate.
 Remove with a pipette and transfer to tubes if sampling is desired.
-2. In this protocol, sample to measure larval size/volume and store in 250uL of 4% PFA at 4°C.
+2. In this protocol, sample to measure larval size/volume and store in 250uL of 4 percent PFA at 4°C.
 3. Move all larvae from each well into one tube.
 Label the tube and write down the corresponding well and run number.

 ## *Data downloading*